 The next section is the SEO Analysis section.
 This is probably the most well-known and most important section of the Yoast SEO metabox.

 In this section, Yoast will give you hints and tips about how to improve the SEO of your blog post.

 The plugin will give you a red, amber or green traffic light depending on how well each element is optimized.
 And it will also give you tips on how you can improve your blog post.

 Don’t worry about getting a green light for everything!
 Just aim to do as much as you can to get a green light overall.
 (And, just occasionally, it may not even make sense to do everything needed to get a green light overall.
 Always prioritise making your post suitable for your readers over getting a green light!)

-And remember this part of Yoast doesn’t actually DO anything, but rather it prompts you to make the necessary changes to your post to ensure it is optimised for search engines.
+And remember this part of Yoast doesn’t actually DO anything, but rather it prompts you to make the necessary changes to your post to ensure it is optimized for search engines.